 Operationally TCCA will continue to recognise the needs of our community and then move towards supporting those requirements.
-The main services we are looking into for the next period are special care and identification of dementia, basic foot care and further extending our ability to support lonely and vulnerable people.
+The main services we are looking into for the next period are related to providing special care, the identification of dementia, basic foot care and further extending our ability to support lonely and vulnerable people.
+We have also started to operate an additional advice service from our second building at 117 Green Lanes.